QTechTheory/BenchmarkWithQuEST/TESTS.md

 ```
 If a particular test is too slow to endure (e.g. at the earliest and slowest computation in a sweep), `NUM_SAMPLES` can be reduced (to minimum `1`).

+> A warning when running tests with a job-scheduler: each `script_[name].sh` test will recompile the C code, and so
+> cannot be run simultaneously!

 ## (1) Serial
 [`script_serial.sh`](script_serial.sh) performs single-thread single-node benchmarking.
 It initially utilises `1 GiB` of RAM,
 doubling memory (increasing simulated qubits by 1) for every successful benchmark until they exceed `TIME_OUT`.